WardLT/applied-ai-for-materials/README.md

 I have broken subject areas into different directories each with their own notebooks, lecture notes and Python environment.
 They will generally be arranged as having multiple subfolders that focus on a specific topic.

+### Related Resources

+I am also collecting the lecture materials and, eventually, the videos associated with this material.

+- [Slides](https://1drv.ms/u/s!AswJEkleh18Ah49dGc89htZMDm65cw?e=3GMRig): Slides available in PDF and PPTX format from OneDrive.
+This is my live copy

 ## Course Outline

 The course is broken out in to the following molecules (all of which are TBD):